karpovks/karpovks/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also blog and write on current topics and technologies - you can find my articles on my LinkedIn at [Kurt Karpov](https://linkedin.com/in/kurtkarpov/) as well as on [Medium](https://medium.com/@kurtskarpov).
+Apart from coding, I also blog and write on current topics and technologies - you can find my articles on my LinkedIn at [LinkedIn](https://linkedin.com/in/kurtkarpov/) as well as on [Medium](https://medium.com/@kurtskarpov).

 ---
 ## 🔧 Technologies & Tools